 Still, as Jorah Mormont points out when defends Tyrion to Dany, he learns from his mistakes.
 In the past two Game of Thrones episodes, Tyrion has mostly just spoke to people, reuniting with Sansa or talking to his allies.
 In the season premiere, he’s withdrawn and almost shy.
 He’s humbled, afraid, and—thanks to Sansa—suddenly aware that he’s lost some of his edge.
 Yet, in this episode, he starts to get it back.
 He sits with Bran to learn all he can about this crippled boy who the worst villain in the world wants to kill himself.
 He reconnects with his brother, and he creates a sense of community among the other leaders.
 He’s the one who invites Brienne and the others to sit by the fire, where they share stories and a song.
 When the fighting comes, he’ll be in the crypts with the women and children because his “mind” is worth protecting even though it’s been dulled by hope.

-The Ladies of the Struggle
+The Ladies Playing the Game of Thrones

 The women of Westeros feature heavily in these first two Game of Thrones episodes.
 In fact, it’s the women in the show who seem like the ones who most have it together.
 Sam Tarly mourns his family, and Jon Snow learns who his true family is (including his current girlfriend).
 Tyrion is in a tizzy, and Davos doles out soup.
 The women are the ones who are leading the way forward and humanity’s best hope against the dead.
 Here’s where their all at as the army of the dead approaches.